tokatoka/fuzzamoto/doc/src/usage/reproducing.md

 VM, by building the scenario binary without the nyx feature and supplying it the input either through `stdin` or the `FUZZAMOTO_INPUT` environment variable.

-Ensure scenarios are build without the nyx feature:
+Build all scenarios for reproduction purposes:

 ```
-cargo build --release --features inherit_stdout,reduced_pow --workspace
+cargo build --release --features reproduce --workspace
 ```

-`--features inherit_stdout` is used to inherit stdout from the target application, such that any logs, stack traces, etc. are printed to the terminal.
+`--features reproduce` is used to enable features useful for reproduction, e.g. inherit stdout from the target application, such that any logs, stack traces, etc. are printed to the terminal.

 ## `http-server` example